Birth Professionals Want YOU To Be Skilled

 Given that attitude which is promoted by both obstetricians and midwives alike, families are left with either ‘do what the doctor says’ or create ‘Birth Plans’ to try to take some control over an experience that is surrounded closely by professionals.
 Let’s consider having the appropriate birth/coaching skills that give families the ability to feel in control by how they work with their baby’s efforts to be born.

 Birth is ‘unknowable’ Does that mean it remains that way?
 No. Childbirth has a 100% chance of unfolding.
-Let’s consider the benefits of growing a social acceptance that connects pregnancy, preparing for birth, learning birth/coaching skills then using the skills during the birth.
+Let’s consider the benefits of growing a social acceptance that connects pregnancy, preparing for birth, learning birth/coaching skills then using the skills during birth.

 Birth is an action word and the actions any birthing woman can take comes from the skills she learns.
 Because all women are human beings and all men have essentially the same body this means there can be a set of shared, common knowledge skills.

 Regardless of where or with whom a woman gives birth, she has to breathe and her body will be in some position.
-Skills such as: Directed Breathing, the Pelvic Clock or Deep Touch Relaxation, Kate’s Cat, Hip Lift and Sacral Manoeuvre any woman can learn and then use with the necessary care assessments, monitoring and procedures that you do.
+Skills such as Directed Breathing, the Pelvic Clock or Deep Touch Relaxation, Kate’s Cat, Hip Lift and Sacral Manoeuvre any woman can learn and then use with the necessary care assessments, monitoring and procedures that you do.

-In reality every birth provider loves to see a woman have a great birth experience.
+In reality, every birth provider loves to see a woman have a great birth experience.
 Now that fathers are encouraged to come help at birth, all birth professionals really love to see men do something practical and helpful.
 Does having a skilled birthing population hinder or endanger the birthing process?

-Doesn’t seem likely.
+It doesn’t seem likely.
 In fact, preparing for birth, learning skills then using them should work well with maternity services.
 When more expectant parents arrive in your care with confidence, capability, maturity and ability to work with their baby’s efforts to be born this can make your job much easier.

 Birth professionals want the stalemate in childbirth to shift.
 Midwives want more ‘natural’ births and obstetricians want ‘safe and healthy mothers and babies’.
 Placing a greater ‘responsibility’ on expectant parents to prepare for birth, learn skills then use them in whatever birth they have can become part of the childbirth solution.
 Has any obstetrician or midwife required a woman to scream rather than breathe well?